 All prospective music majors must take placement exams in music fundamentals and piano.
-Credit may be earned for AP tests or previous study if their skills
+Credit may be earned for AP tests or previous study if their skills meet departmental expectations.
 All prospective music majors must audition in their major performance area during their second semester for official acceptance into a music degree program.